Donkemezuo/HopSkipDriveCodeChallenge/README.md

 4. The duration of the trip in minutes
 5. etc

+ Technologies Used
+ - Apple's UIKit Frameworks like
+    - UITableView
+    - Mapkit
+ - UI is built programmatically

 See images below;
 ![Simulator Screen Shot - iPhone 12 Pro Max - 2021-08-17 at 21 09 41](https://user-images.githubusercontent.com/43887215/129825383-65b0a3ab-d3fa-442c-bd0a-d9f89f28e888.png)